Want to play Minecraft on your own terms? Set up your own server, create your own worlds, perhaps build in them with friends and family?

 - 8GB or larger microSD card.

 Although earlier Pi models can be used for this, the results aren’t as good.
-We’re expecting you want the best Minecraft server experience available.
-As such, these instructions are for the Raspberry Pi 2 and 3.
+These instructions for the Raspberry Pi 3 and 4 will give you the best Minecraft server possible.

 All of the above, when used with a remote SSH connection will let you set up your Pi as a Minecraft server.
 If SSH isn’t an option, you will also need: